sleepyStick/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 #### srvHostValidator

-This option is an alternative to `srvAllowedHostsSuffix` that allows users to provide an optional synchronous callback for SRV host validation.
-If both `srvAllowedHostsSuffix` and `srvHostValidator` are present, an error MUST be raised.
+This option is an alternative to `srvAllowedHostsSuffix` that allows users to provide an optional synchronous callback If both `srvAllowedHostsSuffix` and `srvHostValidator` are present, an error MUST be raised.
+Drivers MAY raise this error at any point between MongoClient construction and DNS resolution.
 The signature of `srvHostValidator` MUST take in a string representing the SRV resolved hostname after applying the normalization described in [Querying DNS](#querying-dns), and return a bool representing whether the given SRV hostname is valid or not.
 If `srvHostValidator` raises an error during initial seedlist resolution, the driver MUST catch that